ivanprea/AlarmClock/README.md

 ## How it works:
-The primary function of the display is to provide essential information such as the current time, date, alarm hour, and temperature/humidity readings, with updates occurring every 10 seconds.
-The status of the alarm (ON/OFF) is visually indicated by a bell icon located to its left.
+The primary function of the display is to provide essential information such as the current time, date, alarm hour, and temperature/humidity readings.
+The status of the alarm (ON/OFF) is visually indicated by a bell icon located to its left and the LED ON.

 Here's how the buttons operate: